comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__onesub_flag%}

 Describes if the customer has a OneSub product or not in their basket.
 It will not "OneSub" from the time when the customer got OneSub in their basket for each individual customer and "Not OneSub" before.

 {% enddocs %}

-{% docs column__preselector_flag %}

-Describes if a customer has been rolled over to the preselector during Onesub launch.
-The field is changed to "Preselector" at the time preselector was run first time for each individual customer, and is "Not Preselector" before this for each customer.
-After the launch people get preselector output for the weeks visible in the webpage if they have taken the preference quiz and not made a deviation themselves.
-For the weeks not visible in the webpage at launch the preselector will run for all customers.

-{% enddocs %}